This documentation is designed to help developers using AdapTable to get up and running quickly with some of the key concepts and objects.

 It sits on top of - and integrates with - 'vendor' DataGrids and provides, out of the box, all the cutting-edge data-related functionalilty that advanced users require and expect.

 This functionality provided by AdapTable would otherwise need to be developed in a completely bespoke and unique fashion for each and every application containing a DataGrid.

 So using AdapTable provides 4 key benefits:

 - saves development time: typically upwards of 3 months on a standard project

 - radically reduces costs: offers huge dev savings and frees up developers to write business logic

 - enables desktop standardisation: all applications will share common look & feel and workflows

-- future proofs applications: AdapTable's wealth of functions and aggressive release schedule covers all current and future use cases
+- future proofs applications: AdapTable's wealth of functionality and frequent release schedule covers all current and future use cases

 AdapTable does not provide a DataGrid control of its own; its purpose is to extend, enhance and supplement existing DataGrid controls supplied by 3rd party vendors.